-This time two years ago my wife, Casey, and I were planning our trip to France.
+This time three years ago my wife Casey and I were planning our trip to France.

 It was mid-January, just 10 days before we left for France and we only had one appointment scheduled in Burgundy.
 All the wineries we wanted to visit require an appointment -- which are sometimes difficult to schedule.
 The region I was most excited about was eluding us even before we arrived.
 Winery after winery told us that they weren’t offering appointments while we were in town.
 Then, the winemaker from Domaine Bertagna, a premier cru vineyard in Vougeot, was kind enough to give us the full scoop in an email: